should you choose mediation or arbitration

 • Speed: Court cases tend to drag on.
 With different regulations, mediation and arbitration don’t take as long.
 In most situations, lawyers spend less time preparing, which not only decreases fees, it streamlines the process.

-• Confidentiality: If you hope to keep things private, this may be the way to go.
+• Confidentiality: This may be the way to go if you hope to keep things under wraps.
 Communication stays confidential, moderators keep information private, and none of the details appear on public divorce records or court documents.

 Related Reading: Divorce Discovery Tools